inuatsu/dotfiles/README.md

 >
 > Install on your own risk!
 > Please review the code and understand what it does
-> before executing check_prerequisites.sh and install.sh.
+> before executing check_prerequisites.sh, link.sh and install.sh.

 ### Give it a try on Docker